hapticdata/Sketchplate/README.md

 ##new
 Specify the location for the new project and any combinations of [hooks](#hooks) to perform upon completion

-	Usage: sketchplate new [options] <location>
+  Usage: sketchplate-new [options] <location>

   Options:

     -h, --help                 output usage information
-	-t, --template [template]  Create with [template] template -g, --gitinit              Initialize repo after creation
-	-n, --npminstall           Run npm install on the new project -s, --skipeditor           Skip opening project in editor -b, --browse               Open project in file browser
+    -b, --browse               Open project in file browser -e, --editor               Launch project in editor "Sublime Text 2 (osx)" -g, --git-init             Initialize a git repository
+    -n, --npm-install          Run npm install
+    -s, --server [port]        Start a static file server with connect on [port] -t, --template [template]  Create with [template] template

 ##template

   Usage: sketchplate template [options] [command]

-Sketchplate encourages creating your own project templates and comes bundled with one called [amd-sketch](#default-template-amd-sketch).

   Commands:

-	add [name]
+    new [options] [name]
-	add a new template
+    create a new template

     edit [options] [name]
     edit an existing template

     fetch [options] [names…]
     fetch resources for a template

+    list
+    list all of the installed templates

     remove <name>
     remove an existing template

     set <name>
-	set the default template, currently `amd-sketch`
+    set the default template, currently `node-server`

   Options:

     -h, --help  output usage information
-	-l, --list  List all sketchplate templates

 ##fetch

-	Usage: sketchplate fetch [options] [names…]
+	Usage: sketchplate fetch <command> [names…]

-To assist in maintaining templates, a [template.json](./templates/amd-sketch/template.json) is used to describe resources, the retrieval and updating of those resources is automated and **doesn't use any package manager** _([Volo](http://github.com/jrburke/volojs), [Bower](http://github.com/twitter/bower))_.
+To assist in maintaining the dependencies of your templates, a [template.json](./templates/amd-sketch/template.json) is used.
+There is also a global `fetch.json` which you can use to add resources to any existing project. the retrieval and updating of those resources is automated and **doesn't use any package manager** _([Volo](http://github.com/jrburke/volojs), [Bower](http://github.com/twitter/bower))_.
+Use in an existing project with: `sketchplate fetch add [id1] [id2]` or `-i` for interactive mode.

+  Usage: sketchplate fetch [options] [command]

+  Commands:

+    add [options]
+    add fetched resources to your project

   Options:

     -h, --help  output usage information
-	-a, --all                  Fetch new copies of all resources for template -i, --interactive          Fetch resources individually in interactive mode -l, --list                 List the template's fetch resources -t, --template [template]  Fetch resources for [template]
+    -e, --edit  Edit fetch.json in your editor

 To use, you simply describe where it is, and where you want its contents to go.